At Toad Hall Nursery we have many animals on site and the children are introduced to all of them.

 On site we have a goat called Bertie.
 He came to join us at a young age and was from a local farm owned by parents at the nursery.
 When he joined us, he was accompanied by a friend called Chunky who sadly left us.
 In 2018, Bertie was introduced to another goat called Buzz.

-We also have a rabbit in the pre-school unit garden and the children enjoy helping to look after him.
-He is called “Nibbles” as he enjoys nibbling on his food.
+There are also rabbit’s in the pre-school unit garden and the children enjoy helping to look after him.
 All of the children have the opportunity to visit all of our animals which are on site and they are encouraged to help look after and feed them.
-The older children are able to hold the guinea pigs and the rabbit, however this is only if they feel comfortable.